chilcano/affordable-remote-desktop/README.md

 ### Execute Terraform plan using customized AMI

 #### Instance based on Ubuntu 18.04
-The default process creates an EC2 instance based on `t2.small`, uses the customized public AMI (AMI Name `chilcano/images/hvm-instance/ubuntu-bionic-18.04-amd64-gui` and owner "263455585760").
+The default process creates an EC2 instance based on `m1.small` and uses the customized public AMI (Name `chilcano/images/hvm-instance/ubuntu-bionic-18.04-amd64-gui` and owner "263455585760", and based on Ubuntu 18.04 server).
 This customized AMI has `XFCE4` and `X2Go Server` pre-installed and It has been created using Hashicorp Packer ([here I share the Packer scripts](resources/packer/)).

 ```sh
 $ terraform apply \